Building Campaign Steering Committee

 The Christopher Companies

-Havenner is a 1979 graduate of Purdue University with a degree in construction management.
+Mr. Havenner is a 1979 graduate of Purdue University with a degree in construction management.
 A native of Northern Virginia, he is married and has resided in the City of Fairfax with his family since 1980.
-He is actively involved in professional and community organizations, including Northern Virginia Building Industry Association (NVBIA), where he is a Past President and was named "Builder of the Year" in 2002 and the Home Builder's Association of Virginia (HBAV), where he has served as a Build-Pac Trustee, a member of the Executive Committee, and as Area 5 Vice President.
-He served two terms as HBAV's legislative chair, and is currently serving as 2nd Vice President.
+He is actively involved in professional and community organizations, including Northern Virginia Building Industry Association (NVBIA), where he is a Past President and was named "Builder of the Year" in 2002, and the Home Builder's Association of Virginia (HBAV), where he currently serves as a Build-Pac Trustee.
+He is a past member of the Executive Committee, two term legislative chair, and served as HBAV President in 2016.
+In addition, he presently serves as a member of the George Mason University School of Business Center for Real Estate Entrepreneurship Advisory Board, and was a member of The City of Fairfax Economic Development Authority from 2012 to 2019.

 SVP and Commercial Bank Manager, Greater Washington Region and the East Coast Group Head, Aerospace, Defense and Government Services